nats-io/java-nats-examples/js-multi-tool/README.md

 -kf ack all frequency (number), applies to ack policy all, ack after kf messages
       defaults to 1, maximum 100
--bs batch size (number) for subPull*, defaults to 10, maximum 200
+-bs batch size (number) for subPull*, defaults to 10, maximum 200 -rqwms request wait millis, time to wait for a JetStream request to complete, default is 1000 milliseconds -rtoms read timeout wait millis, time to wait for a individual synchronous message read (next or fetch), default is 1000 milliseconds
+-rmxwms rmxwms read max wait millis, when reading messages in a loop, stop if there are no messages in this time, default is 10 seconds (10000ms)

 Notes
 -----